cmcntsh/dev-portfolio-blog/about.md

 # About this site

-This site was created using GitHub Pages (https://pages.github.com/) with a Jekyll template (https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
+This site was created using GitHub Pages (https://pages.github.com/) <a href = "https://pages.github.com/" target = "_blank">GitHub Pages</a> with a Jekyll template (https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).